-The Junior Golf Association of Arizona (JGAA) announced that junior golfers in the program signed National Letters of Intent to play collegiate golf.
+The Junior Golf Association of Arizona (JGAA) is delighted to report that 25 Arizona junior golfers and 33 total JGAA members signed National Letters of Intent to play collegiate golf.

 The JGAA announced the 2023 Player of the Year Awards and Sportsmanship Awards across five age divisions at the awards banquet presented by Troon at Papago Golf Course, November 28.

 The annual JGAA Fall Classic Presented by Elite Golf Schools Golf Club was in full swing, Nov.
 4-5, at Lone Tree, Augusta Ranch and Las Colinas Golf Clubs.
 In the Boys Championship division at Lone Tree, the tournament kicked off with a tight leaderboard featuring ten players in the 60s.

 Former JGAA golfer and current Virginia Tech Hokie Kobe Valociek made it to the winner’s circle for the first time in his collegiate career.
 The Virginia Tech senior carded an 11-under 205 (70-69-66) to become the first Hokie golfer to win an individual title since 2021.

 Class of 2022 JGAA Alum Makenzie Cooper fired off three rounds in the 60s at the Evie Odom Invitational to secure her first collegiate victory.
 Cooper is a recent transfer from the University of Colorado and is off to a hot start with her new program (University of Chattanooga Mocs).
 The Litchfield Park native posted a school-record total of 203 (68-68-67), including a career-low three-under par 67.
 She captured the individual title by two strokes over host Old Dominion’s Puneet Bajwa in second (205).